Nostalgia (2018 film)

-Nostalgia is a 2018 American drama film directed by Mark Pellington, written by Pellington and Alex Ross Perry, and starring Jon Hamm, Nick Offerman, Amber Tamblyn, Patton Oswalt, Catherine Keener, Ellen Burstyn, Bruce Dern, John Ortiz and James LeGros.
+Nostalgia is a 2018 American drama film directed by Mark Pellington.
+The screenplay, written by Alex Ross Perry, is based on a story by Perry and Pellington.
+The film stars an ensemble cast led by Jon Hamm, Catherine Keener, John Ortiz, Nick Offerman, James LeGros, Bruce Dern, and Ellen Burstyn.
+It revolves around the lives of several people who become connected through loss.

-It premiered at the Palm Springs International Film Festival on January 6, 2018.
-It was released by Bleecker Street on February 16, 2018.

 Plot

-A mosaic of stories about love and loss that explores our relationship to objects, artifacts, and memories.

 At a diner, middle-aged Daniel Kalman, an insurance agent, remarks on the beauty of sentimental jewelry worn by a waitress.
 He then visits Ronald Ashemore, an elderly architect living off a pension.
 His visit is for the purpose of evaluating Ashemore's possessions to satisfy granddaughter Bethany, and he's able to determine that a few pieces are worth enough value for an appraiser to look at.

 Kalman's next visit is to Bethany and her husband.
-Pregnant, she is overwhelmed with being the sole decision-maker due to living the closest, but she does care deeply about her grandfather and doesn't wish to think of him dying.
+Pregnant, she is overwhelmed with being the sole decision-maker due to living the closest, but she does care deeply about her grandfather and does not wish to think of him dying.
 Back at the office Kalman studies the photographs he's taken that day, contemplating the lives lived.

-The next day, his work takes him to meet Helen Greer, whose home has been destroyed by wildfire.
+The next day, his work takes him to meet Helen Greer, whose home has been destroyed by a fire of unknown origin.
 She laments how very little time she had to grab what keepsakes she could.
 She was able to save a signed baseball Kalman determines may have some value.
 They discuss things at a neighbor's house over coffee with another couple who've also lost their home.
 Kalman remarks how he always learns something new from listening to people's stories.

 Helen stays with her son Henry and his wife Lisa.
 Discussion to place her in assisted living is met with indignity, as is the thought of selling her things for cash before the insurance kicks in.

 Helen flies to Las Vegas with a case containing the baseball to meet with an appraiser.
 She settles in to her hotel room, takes in some gambling and dines solo.
 After much emotional turmoil, she meets Will Beam to determine its worth.
 It is an authentic item, he says, and the signature is that of Ted Williams.
 Normally, most things he sees are worth $10–20,000 but he tells her this feels like it may be $80–100,000.
 Helen is amazed.
-After they converse awhile, Helen is finally able to go of her husband's priceless keepsake.
-Later, Will calls a potential buyer.
+After they converse awhile, Helen is finally able to let go of her husband's priceless keepsake.
+Later, Will gets a call from a potential buyer.